awslabs/emr-dynamodb-connector/README.md

 * **Follow the [Google Java Style Guide][google-style-guide]**

     Style is enforced at build time using the [Apache Maven Checkstyle Plugin][maven-checkstyle-plugin].

+### Branching Model

+Our branch `scylla-5.x` is based off commit `07391dd0937bdbb20b86ec79444798df11b0711f`.
+It contains backwards compatible changes only.

+Breaking changes will have to go to a new branch, `scylla-6.x`.

+We may occasionally merge the upstream changes to our fork.

 [emr-release-guide]: http://docs.aws.amazon.com/ElasticMapReduce/latest/ReleaseGuide/emr-release-components.html
 [dynamodb-dev-guide]: http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html